Hofknecht/SystemTrayMenu/README.md

 **What do I have to do now as first steps?**

 SystemTrayMenu is portable, so it does not need to be installed.
 After downloading e.g. SystemTrayMenu-1.0.17.24.zip, **unzip the folder**, then **start SystemTrayMenu.exe**.
 If you prefer an installation there is the possibility to install SystemTrayMenu via the Windows Store.

+If not already installed, then install .Net 6 [https://dotnet.microsoft.com](https://dotnet.microsoft.com/download/dotnet/6.0) (e.g. dotnet-sdk-6.0.100-win-x64.exe).

 1. Step: After starting the application the first time you have to **choose the root directory**.
 In this directory you should put shortcuts, files and folders (App, Game, Script, URL, Network),